LilyCole/tdd-jasmine/README.md

   - describe "a snowman named Olaf"
     - it "should like warm hugs"

 Today we'll be using a Javascript testing framework called Jasmine.
-It's the same thing as RSpec, just for Javascript.
-It uses "describe" and "it", just like RSpec.

 ## Jasmine

 Jasmine is only one testing framework.
 There's [Mocha](https://mochajs.org/), [QUnit](https://qunitjs.com/) and more...
 However, they're all very similar.
 Most use the same "describe...it" syntax.

 ### Getting set up

 First, we're going to install jasmine-node globally.

 It doesn't matter where you run this code: